Gourav1100/Loan-Lending-Platorm/README.md

   <li>
     <b>Login and SignUp</b>
     <br>
      Exisiting users can access the website using login, while new users must sign up.
 The sign up is a <b>two step process</b>.
-The user is promted to upload his photo and salary slips after 24 hours of the registration time, if he fails to do so, the user is deleted.
+The user is prompted to upload his photo and salary slips within 24 hours of the registration time, if he fails to do so, the user is deleted.
 This ensure <b>no bogus accounts </b>are created.
   </li>

   <li>